glpi-project/doc/source/modules/assets/computers.rst

 =========

 Each computer has its own information and related hardware (monitor, components, etc.).
-All this information is divided into tabs?
+All this information is divided into tabs.
 You can find your computers in **Assets > Computers**:

 Computer
 --------